tyrovirtuosso/DjangoAuth/server/README.md

 It also depends on the following other services being available.

 - A message broker, such as [Redis](https://redis.io/).
-- The [Celery](https://docs.celeryq.dev/en/stable/) task queue, which is already built into LearnEasyApp but is required to be spun up as separate service.
+- The [Celery](https://docs.celeryq.dev/en/stable/) task queue, which is already built into DjangoAuth but is required to be spun up as separate service.
   - This is included in the [docker-compose](/docker-compose.yaml) file, or can be spun up separately.